 I am concerned about my eyesight, who do I contact?

-If you have sudden sight loss or an eye injury and are already a Moorfields patient or live close to our City Road hospital, please contact us through this video A&E; it may save you a journey.
+If you have sudden sight loss or an eye injury and are already a Moorfields patient or live close to our City Road hospital, please contact us through video by clicking the A&E button under emergency care; it may save you a journey.

 Anyone else with sudden sight loss or an eye injury should contact their local A&E.